-Cubs earn first World Series berth since 1945
+Cubs to meet Indians in World Series

 NEW YORK Two children were killed early on Saturday in a home invasion in a small Georgia city, police said.

-The Cubs, known as the "The Lovable Losers" given years of heartbreak and misery since their last World Series triumph in 1908, clinched the best-of-seven National League Championship Series 4-2 at home and set off wild celebrations across the city.
+They support a veteran starting rotation anchored by Cy Young winner Jake Arrieta, Jon Lester, National League ERA leader Hendricks and John Lackey.

-Chicago will face the Cleveland Indians, who have not celebrated a Major League Baseball title since 1948, in the best-of-seven World Series starting on Tuesday in Ohio.
+Led by manager Joe Maddon, brought in last season as the final piece of their championship puzzle, the Cubs went from 101 losses in Epstein's first season in charge in 2012 to one step from baseball heaven.

-(Reporting by Larry Fine in New York; Editing by Frank Pingue/Andrew Both)
+(Reporting by Larry Fine in New York; Editing by Andrew Both)

 NEW YORK Two children were killed early on Saturday in a home invasion in a small Georgia city, police said.